-In 2010 the drug was the fourth most popular among British clubbers; it's now used almost exclusively on the gay chemsex circuit, thanks to its chemical aphrodisiac qualities and the fact it keeps you awake and alert.
-So where did it come from and how did it fall so out of favour?
+In 2010, the drug was the fourth most popular among British clubbers; it's now used almost exclusively on the gay chemsex circuit, thanks to its chemical aphrodisiac qualities and the fact it keeps you awake and alert.
+So where did it come from and how did it fall so out of favor?

 The active agent in mephedrone is a form of cathinone, a substance that occurs naturally in khat, the mildly stimulative root chewed all over the Horn of Africa.
-The exponentially stronger "substituted cathinone" molecule in mephedrone was re-synthesised in 2003 by the legendary Israeli underground chemist Dr Zee, but the explosion in drone's popularity in the late-2000s was down to a different source altogether: the War on Drugs itself.
+The exponentially stronger "substituted cathinone" molecule in mephedrone was re-synthesized in 2003 by the legendary Israeli underground chemist Dr. Zee, but the explosion in drone's popularity in the late 2000s was down to a different source altogether: the war on drugs itself.

 "The summer of 2009 was pretty insane," says Andre, a former mephedrone enthusiast.
 "That stuff was everywhere.
 It made your body feel crazy and tingly, and gave you these really intense rushes of energy.
 And obviously made you horny as fuck."

-During the period Andre describes it seemed like every club, house party and festival in Britain was awash with the stuff.
-Maybe because it was legal people were less shy about chopping up lines in public – but throughout that year, where previously one would have seen clubbers shuffling around with great difficulty after taking too much ketamine, you now had super-energised, loved up drone-heads bouncing around in their own personal rush zone.
+During the period Andre describes, it seemed like every club, house party, and festival in Britain was awash with the stuff.
+Maybe because it was legal people were less shy about chopping up lines in public—but throughout that year, where previously one would have seen clubbers shuffling around with great difficulty after taking too much ketamine, you now had super energized, loved-up drone-heads bouncing around in their own personal rush zone.

 This presented an opportunity for amateur dealers.
-I spoke to Josh, who put himself through two years of university by selling m-cat out of his flat in south London.
-"Me and my mate used to buy it online in bulk from Nanjing, China for £3 a gram, then just go from house party to house party and sell it for £15 a gram after hours, when people had run out and wanted a bit more," he says.
+I spoke to Josh, who put himself through two years of college by selling m-cat out of his apartment in south London.
+"Me and my mate used to buy it online in bulk from Nanjing, China, for about $5 a gram, then just go from house party to house party and sell it for around $20 a gram after hours, when people had run out and wanted a bit more," he says.
 "People just loved it.
 It started out as just other students in London, but soon it was guys coming in from the suburbs or Kent for a night out.
 It paid my rent for a year, and I went on a bunch of holidays, always paying cash."

-By April of 2010, looking to appear "tough on drugs" before the general election, the Labour government banned mephedrone.
+By April 2010, looking to appear "tough on drugs" before the general election, the Labour government banned mephedrone.
 Several members of the Advisory Council on the Misuse of Drugs resigned at this obvious knee jerk reaction to tabloid reporting.
-But, in fairness, the ban sort of worked – people did largely stop snorting m-cat.
-And then they just started snorting cocaine again instead, so the cocaine deaths that had decreased in 2009 started to climb back up, and have been around the same level ever since.
+But, in fairness, the ban sort of worked—people did largely stop snorting m-cat.
+And then they just started snorting cocaine again instead, so the cocaine deaths that had decreased in 2009 started to climb back up and have been around the same level ever since.

 The ban was also great news for dealers.
 Josh recalls: "It was only when it became illegal that things got really good.
 We were reading The Sun and all the chat online.
 We knew it was going to become illegal, so we stocked up.
-After that we bumped it to £20 a gram and started cutting it with baking soda.
-We didn't even have to go around the parties any more, people started coming to us.
-I guess we made around £30,000."
+After that, we bumped it to $25 a gram and started cutting it with baking soda.
+We didn't even have to go around the parties anymore; people started coming to us.
+I guess we made around $40,000."

 Josh is clear that he was only ever running a small operation for students.
-But as Neil Woods notes, the effect on the criminal underworld was serious.
+But, as Neil Woods notes, the effect on the criminal underworld was serious.
 "While mephedrone was legal, I recall police intelligence of disgruntled cocaine dealers calling in debts due to a loss of business.
-With the ban, it was organised crime groups that took the benefit – a huge new market was simply gifted to them on a plate."
+With the ban, it was organized crime groups that took the benefit—a huge new market was simply gifted to them on a plate."

-Once again, control of all these newly banned substances was handed to organised criminals on a platter.
-Henry Fisher from the drug policy think tank VolteFace is clear: "The demand for legal highs has been displaced to the illegal market… into the hands of street dealers."
-Neil Woods is even more scathing: "The hunt for new substances only happened because of the mephedrone ban, offering huge incentives to organised crime.
-The Psychoactive Substances Act was inevitable, but ridiculous – ban imaginary drugs, as if banning tangible ones had ever made a difference."
+Once again, control of all these newly banned substances was handed to organized criminals on a platter.
+Henry Fisher from the drug-policy think tank VolteFace is clear: "The demand for legal highs has been displaced to the illegal market… into the hands of street dealers."
+Neil Woods is even more scathing: "The hunt for new substances only happened because of the mephedrone ban, offering huge incentives to organized crime.
+The Psychoactive Substances Act was inevitable, but ridiculous—ban imaginary drugs, as if banning tangible ones had ever made a difference."

-It's that last group in which the drug's use is most visible, in the chemsex scene, where drone and GHB have emerged as the two most favoured types of party fuel.
+It's that last group in which the drug's use is most visible, in the chemsex scene, where drone and GHB have emerged as the two most favored types of party fuel.
 I ask Denholm why mephedrone in particular is so popular for chemsex.
-"There's a kind of relentlessness to mephedrone – a detached relentlessness," he says.
+"There's a kind of relentlessness to mephedrone—a detached relentlessness," he says.
 "Where MDMA makes you lovely and friendly, drone makes you excited, but also detached from the world.
-Maybe it seems like a remedy to what lots of gay men feel – a kind of unlovability, being brought up with constant background homophobia.
+Maybe it seems like a remedy to what lots of gay men feel—a kind of unlovability, being brought up with constant background homophobia.
 It's a way of escaping everything and just feeling sexy and elated."

 Another chemsex partier, Danny, puts it more bluntly: "Mephedrone?
 All I know is it just makes you want to fuck everything.
 Hope that's helpful."